danushkabandara/mobilephonedetector/README.md

 # Mobile Phone Detector
 ## What it does
-Detects mobile phones in an image and reports the location within the image using normalized x y coordinates
+Detects mobile phone in an image and reports the location within the image using normalized x y coordinates

 ## Getting started
 Clone the repository and run find_phone.py file.
 Install any prerequisites it asks for.
 I have included the compiles darknet library which might not work on your machine.
 In that case you should make your own libdarknet.so using the darnet repository.